cBournhonesque/lightyear/NOTES.md

     - I havea bunch of "could not despawn enttiy because it does not exist", let's check for each entity if it exists before despawn?
     - I've seen cases where the bullet is not spawned on the same tick on client and server, why?
     - we rollback the pre-spawned entities all the time because we didn't add a history for them right away..
+    - I still frequent rollbacks for the matched entities, weirdly.
+    - There are some cases where server/client don't run input on the same tick?
+    - Also sometimes we have annoying interpolation freezes..

 - SYNC: